deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 We start with fixing the encoder as a convolutional code.
 Turbo code is an extension of convolutional codes, which will be covered in the next post.
 An example for a rate 1/2 convolutional code is shown below.
 This code maps  b<sub>k</sub> to  (c<sub>k1</sub>, c<sub>k2</sub>), where the state is  (b<sub>k</sub>,  b<sub>k-1</sub>,  b<sub>k-2</sub>), and coded bits (c<sub>k1</sub>, c<sub>k2</sub>) are convolution (i.e., mod 2 sum) of the state bits.

 <center><img src="https://hyejikim1.github.io/images/convcode.png"></center>

+Well-known decoders exist for these codes.
+For convolutional codes, maximum likelihood decoder on AWGN channels is Viterbi decoder, which is a dynamic programming.
+For turbo codes, a belief propagation decoder on AWGN channels works extremely well.
+Hence, learning a decoder for sequential codes poses the challenge in *learning an algorithm.*

 ### Viterbi decoder